The North Remembers

 "The North Remembers" is the second season premiere episode of HBO's fantasy television series Game of Thrones.
 First aired on April 1, 2012, it was written by the show creators and executive producers David Benioff and D. B. Weiss, and directed by returning director Alan Taylor.

 With a war on the horizon, the Seven Kingdoms are witnessing an ever-growing clash of kings.
-The boy king Joffrey Baratheon (Jack Gleeson) sits on the Iron Throne guided by cruelty and deceit, while his honorable counterpart Robb Stark (Richard Madden) of the North heads south to avenge his father's death.
-Meanwhile, the late king Robert Baratheon's estranged brother Stannis (Stephen Dillane) emerges as yet another claimant to the throne.
-A frantic search for King Robert's bastard sons ensues, while the Queen sets to find the missing Arya Stark (Maisie Williams) in order to retrieve her lover and brother Jaime, now a captive to the Starks.
-The title refers to Robb Stark vowing revenge against the Lannisters for his father's murder.
+Joffrey sits on the Iron Throne guided by cruelty and deceit, while Robb Stark of the North heads south to avenge his father's death.
+Meanwhile, the late Robert Baratheon's estranged brother Stannis emerges as yet another claimant to the throne.
+A frantic search for King Robert's bastard sons ensues, while Cersei Lannister sets to find the missing Arya in order to retrieve her lover and brother Jaime, now a captive to the Starks.
+The title refers to Robb vowing revenge against the Lannisters for his father's murder.

-"The North Remembers" received universal acclaim from critics, who noted Tyrion Lannister's development as a key player as a highlight of the episode.
-In the United States, the episode achieved a viewership of 3.86 million in its initial broadcast.
-The episode introduced a number of new cast members, including Stephen Dillane's Stannis Baratheon, Carice van Houten's Melisandre and Liam Cunningham as "the onion knight" Davos Seaworth.
+In the United States, "The North Remembers" achieved a viewership of 3.86 million in its initial broadcast.
+The episode introduced a number of new cast members, including Stephen Dillane's Stannis, Carice van Houten's Melisandre, and Liam Cunningham as "the onion knight" Davos Seaworth.
 It also featured a number of new locations, both fictional and real, most notably the city of Dubrovnik, Croatia, which served as the capital city of King's Landing.
-It received a great amount of critical praise, with critics welcoming the new set of characters, which they saw as a great addition.
+It received a great amount of critical praise, with critics noting Tyrion Lannister's (Peter Dinklage) development as a key player as a highlight of the episode and welcoming the new set of characters, which they saw as a great addition.
 The episode went on to win an American Society of Cinematographers for Outstanding Achievement in Cinematography in One-Hour Episodic Television Series.

 Plot

 On Dragonstone

-From the island of Dragonstone, the late King Robert's brother Stannis Baratheon declares himself rightful heir to the Iron Throne.
-He sends a message across the Seven Kingdoms that Robert's supposed heirs are the products of incest between Cersei Lannister and her brother Jaime.
-Despite Ser Davos Seaworth's advice, Stannis refuses to ally with King in the North Robb Stark or rival claimant Renly Baratheon.
+From the island of Dragonstone, Stannis declares himself rightful heir to the Iron Throne.
+He sends a message across the Seven Kingdoms that Robert's supposed heirs are the products of incest between Cersei and Jaime.
+Despite Ser Davos Seaworth's advice, Stannis refuses to ally with Robb or Renly.

 Fearing the influence that the Red Priestess Melisandre holds over Stannis, Maester Cressen attempts to kill Melisandre in a murder-suicide with poisoned wine, but Melisandre drinks the entire cup unaffected.

 In the Red Waste

-With the remnants of Khal Drogo's khalasar, Daenerys Targaryen makes a difficult journey across the Red Waste, and sends three riders to find shelter.
+With the remnants of Drogo's khalasar, Daenerys makes a difficult journey across the Red Waste, and sends three riders to find shelter.

 Beyond The Wall

 The Night's Watch ranging party reaches Craster's Keep beyond the Wall.
 Craster claims that the wildlings' leader Mance Rayder is amassing an army to move south.
-Lord Commander Jeor Mormont offers leadership advice to Jon Snow.
+Mormont offers leadership advice to Jon.